bbgit/bbgit.github.io/README.md

-### Conditions as of September 6, 2025 at 1:24:10 PM CDT
+### Conditions as of September 6, 2025 at 1:29:31 PM CDT

 Temperature: 62.80 &deg;F

 Feels like: 62.80 &deg;F

-Humidity: 97%
+Humidity: 98%

-Wind Direction: NNW
+Wind Direction: NNE

 Windspeed: 0.0 mph